 As a general matter you should comply with a subpoena.
 If you are served with a subpoena, and you believe it was issued in error, is unreasonable or oppressive, or was not properly served, you may file a Motion To Quash the subpoena with the Court.
 If you fail to appear as directed by a subpoena, you may be found to be in contempt of Court.
 See Rule 147(e).

 The Tax Court will issue either a notice for S cases or a notice for regular cases setting your case for trial generally about five months before the trial date.
 The notice setting the case for trial provides information such as where and when to appear for your trial session.
 The Tax Court will attempt to schedule the trial at the city requested in your request for place of trial, but if no courtroom is available, the Tax Court may schedule it at a city reasonably nearby.
-The Tax Court will issue a Standing Pretrial Order in a regular case or a Standing Pretrial Notice in an S case, which will inform you what you need to do to prepare for trial.
+The Tax Court will issue a Standing Pretrial Order in a regular case or a Standing Pretrial Order For Small Tax Cases in an S case, which will inform you what you need to do to prepare for trial.
 To view a sample of the notice, the Standing Pretrial Order, the Standing Pretrial Notice or the pretrial memorandum form, click the hyperlinked text above.
 For remote proceedings, see Remote Proceeding Information.